abarichello/bfheroesFesl/README.md

 DATABASE_NAME=tutorialDB
 DATABASE_HOST=127.0.0.1
 DATABASE_PASSWORD=dbPass
-LOG_LEVEL=DEBUG /INFO.
+LOG_LEVEL=DEBUG

 ===========================================================================================================================
 # FESL PROTOCOL
-This provides the info about the Backend/FESL .
-Between the Master server , Fesl Server and Theater Server
+This explains the Protocol for gameClient.exe / gameServer.exe ==> MasterServer(Fesl Server for Login) and Theater Server for gameplay

 ## Overview

-Battlefield Heroes has a network structure similar to many other online games.
-It is based on previous games that also used the gamespy protocol, such as Battlefield 2 or Battlefield 2142.
-Need For Speed Carbon , and others
+Battlefield Heroes uses a network communication protocol similar to many other online games, named GameSpy EA games had it's own version also used in famous titles, such as Battlefield2/Battlefield2142.
+Need For Speed , and others.

 The general  consists of the following components:
-1. gameClient.exe: the front-end software that runs on the player's computer.
+1. gameClient.exe: the front-end gameClient - for Production mode that runs on the player's computer.
 Consists mainly of a graphical userinterface and some game-logic.

 2. gameServer.exe: the back-end server that acts as a central game coordinator for the players in a match.
 Consists mainly of game logic and connections to game clients.

+3.FESL Login.
+A backend  login System.
+Used mostly for authentication for account and Stats being retrieved for the player.

-3. Master server: the back-end server that stores player and server data and does match-making.
+4. Theater Server: Another back-end server that stores player and server data and responsible for other functions like: match-making/ranking/leveling up/server bookmarks.
 This server provides persistance in between matches.

-This specification provides details on the communication between the game client and master server, and the game server and the master server.
-##This document does not specify the protocol between game server and game client.##
+5. 3.
+"Magma server": an HTTPS API ,  essential for the login,used to validate  the web_token(sessionId), and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML

 ## Master server overview
 The MASTER server has 3 components:(Note ,in this Code FESL and UDP are together , but you can make your own code and separate TCP from UDP.
 "Magma" API is already working standalone)
-1. The FESL Interface: a message based protocol server that handles authentication, quering account info,.
-It works like a Login..

 2. 1 UDP Server Interface: a message based protocol server that handles querying, joining, leaving, ...
 For Both game servers and clients

-3. "Magma server": an HTTPS API , it's essential for the login, because it parses the web_token(sessionId), and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML

-## FESL

 ## TLS
 On Start, both the game client and the game server will first connect to the FESL server(Which works like a Login).